Quick Review

 - Average Complaints: Niva Bupa sees a three-year average of 42.85 complaints per 10,000 claims, which is on the higher side compared to some of the top insurers (like Bajaj and HDFC ERGO) that usually report below 15.
 While there’s been some improvement over the years, this shows there’s still room to enhance post-sale support and claim handling.

-- Incurred Claim Ratio (ICR): The average ICR of 58.40% (FY21–24) puts Niva Bupa comfortably within the healthy 50–80% range.
-It’s a sign that they’re managing claims prudently while keeping the business sustainable.
+- Incurred Claim Ratio (ICR): With an average ICR of 58.40% between FY21 and FY24, Niva Bupa falls well within the healthy range of 50–80%.
+This means they’re paying a reasonable share of premiums as claims, while keeping the business sustainable.

-- Annual Business / Gross Written Premium (GWP): Niva Bupa’s Gross Written Premium has grown from ₹4,073 crore in FY 2022–23 to ₹6,762 crore in FY 2024–25.
-This steady rise shows that more and more people are trusting the brand, and it reflects a growing presence in a competitive health insurance market.
+- Annual Business / Gross Written Premium (GWP): Niva Bupa’s annual business, measured by Gross Written Premium (GWP), has grown steadily from ₹4,073 crores to ₹6,762 crores over the last three years.
+This steady rise shows that more customers are choosing Niva Bupa and that the company is expanding its presence in the health insurance market.

 Top 10 Health Insurance Providers by Claim Settlement Ratio in 2025